webcomponents/polyfills/packages/formdata-event/DESIGN.md

 The polyfill listens for relevant `submit` events in two ways:

-First, whenever a `formdata` event listener is added to any event target, it also adds a `submit` event listener to that target.
+First, whenever a `formdata` event listener is added to any event target, it also adds a capturing `submit` event listener to that target.
 This guarantees that at least one `submit` event listener will be in the path of any relevant `submit` events.

-Second, when the page adds any `submit` event listener, the provided callback is wrapped with a function that (after calling the original) checks if anything happened to the event that might prevent it from reaching the `submit` event listener added to the target of the `formdata` event listener mentioned earlier.
+Second, when the user adds any `submit` event listener, the provided callback is wrapped with a function that (after calling the original) checks if anything happened to the event that might prevent it from reaching the `submit` event listener added to the target of the `formdata` event listener mentioned earlier.